edwiny/progref/java/java_basics.md

 char[] helloArray = { 'h', 'e', 'l', 'l', 'o', '.' };
 String helloString = new String(helloArray);
 ```

+Note you cannot use the index operator on Strings, e.g. this is not valid:

+`helloString[2]`.

+In stead, use the charAt method:

+`helloString.charAt(2)`

 #### String Length

 Use the String method  `length()`  e.g.